WaelHamze/dyn365-ce-vsts-tasks/BuildTools/Xrm.CI.Framework.BuildTools/overview.md

 Added a Task to turn Flows on/off
 Deprecated most of the environment management tasks
 Fixed defect with task for setting Administration mode for environments
 Updated Sdk Tools/PS Modules to use the latest version (by default)

+**9.20.x**
+Added a Task to update tenant settings using config file
+Added a Task to compare tenant settings against a known baseline
+Deprecated most of the environment management tasks which are present in PPBT Improved performance of Share Power App Task
+Updated Sdk Tools/PS Modules to use the latest version (by default)

 For more information on changes between versions, check the milestones and releases on GitHub